-- 20. In terms of damage caused by subsidence, which type of sub-soil is considered to present the greatest risk?
+- 19. In terms of damage caused by subsidence, which type of sub-soil is considered to present the greatest risk?

-A. Gravel.
+- A. Gravel.

-B. Heavy clay.
+- B. Heavy clay.

-C. Sandy.
+- C. Sandy.

-D. Silt.
+- D. Silt.

-- 21. The risk of a fire developing and spreading is known as A. conduction.
+- 20. The risk of a fire developing and spreading is known as

+- A. conduction.

 - B. convection.

 - C. the fire load.

 - D. the propagation hazard.

-- 22. Which peril under a property damage policy is described as being freely given, due to the minimal risk of claims arising from that particular peril?
+- 21. Which peril under a property damage policy is described as being freely given, due to the minimal risk of claims arising from that particular peril?

 - A. Aircraft.

 - B. Impact.

 - C. Riot.

 - D. Sprinkler leakage.

-- 23. Where physical damage is insured for riot, within what maximum period must an insurer make a claim for recovery against the police authority?
+- 22. Where physical damage is insured for riot, within what maximum period must an insurer make a claim for recovery against the police authority?

 - A. 7 days.

 - B. 14 days.

 - C. 30 days.

 - D. 42 days.

-- 24. What process can cause an item to spontaneously ignite?
+- 23. What process can cause an item to spontaneously ignite?

 - A. The decomposition of organic material.

 - B. An electrical short circuit within a piece of machinery.

 - C. Extreme environmental conditions.

 - D. Fire spread from combustible building panels.

+- 24. What is the main disadvantage of using composite panels?

+- A. They can be easily damaged by impact exposing the core.

+- B. They can be expensive to install.

+- C. They can be time consuming to install.

+- D. The cores can become exposed by vermin or pests.

 - 25. The stock section of a material damage policy does NOT include cover for stock that is

 - A. held in the open.

 - B. held in trust.

 - C. held on commission.

 - D. in transit.

-- 26. What costs and expenses are covered by a fire and rescue services damage clause? - A. Those incurred for cleaning up pollution caused during the course of combatting a fire. - B. Those incurred from the fire and rescue services in the course of combatting a fire. - C. Those incurred to refill or replace extinguishing equipment used in the course of combatting a fire. - D. Those incurred to reinstate landscape gardens or grounds following damage caused when combatting a fire. - 27.
-An existing policyholder has inadvertently omitted to advise the insurer of newly acquired plant and machinery.
+26. What costs and expenses are covered by a fire and rescue services damage clause?A. Those incurred for cleaning up pollution caused during the course of combatting a fire.

+B. Those incurred from the fire and rescue services in the course of combatting a fire.

+C. Those incurred to refill or replace extinguishing equipment used in the course of combatting a fire.

+D. Those incurred to reinstate landscape gardens or grounds following damage caused when combatting a fire.

+- 27. An existing policyholder has inadvertently omitted to advise the insurer of newly acquired plant and machinery.
 In these circumstances, cover may be provided retrospectively under which clause? - A. All other documents. - B. Capital addition. - C. Customers' goods. - D. Day one reinstatement. - 28.
-Under the Pool Re scheme, the categories of commercial risk which may be reinsured are - A. completed buildings only. - B. completed buildings and other property only. - C. business interruption and completed buildings only. - D. book debts, business interruption, completed buildings and other property. - 29.
-What is typically the maximum an insurer will pay under a capital additions clause? - A. 25% of the total buildings and machinery and plant sum insured for all premises. - B. 25% of the total buildings and machinery and plant sum insured for any one premises. - C. £250,000 - D. £500,000 - 30.
+Under the Pool Re scheme, the categories of commercial risk which may be reinsured areA. completed buildings only. - B. completed buildings and other property only. - C. business interruption and completed buildings only. - D. book debts, business interruption, completed buildings and other property. - 29.
+What is typically the maximum an insurer will pay under a capital additions clause? - A. 25% of the total buildings and machinery and plant sum insured for all premises. - B. 25% of the total buildings and machinery and plant sum insured for any one premises. - C. £250,000 - D.£500,000 - 30.
 What main benefit can a working excess be to a large commercial risk, having otherwise arranged an aggregate deductible? - A. It can help to act as a risk management tool. - B. It facilitates the administration of any external claims-handling function. - C. It promotes a more effective control over cash flow. - D. Valid claims are dealt with more quickly. - 31.
 What type of property is excluded from the temporary removal clause contained within a property insurance policy? - A. Electrical goods. - B. Furniture. - C. Laptops. - D. Stock.